Cantonese Pan Fried Noodles

 Cantonese Style Pan Fried Noodles are slightly crispy noodles that are a cross between garlic noodles, pan-fried noodles, and chow mein.
 These spicy, savory, flavor-packed noodles are loaded with veggies and are easily customizable.

-My recipe to make Cantonese Noodles tastes just like your favorite restaurant’s version and it comes together in just 20 minutes.
+My recipe for Cantonese Noodles tastes just like your favorite restaurant’s version, and it comes together in just 20 minutes.

 Traditionally called See Yow Wong Chow Meen or Canton Noodles, this recipe has noodles that are boiled and cooked until the bottom is crisp.

-Cantonese noodles get crispy crunchy on the edges and soft from the middle which gives them a perfect texture and smoky flavor.
-Crispy noodles are then tossed with sweet spicy and tangy sauces and fresh crunchy veggies.
+Cantonese noodles are crispy on the edges and soft in the middle, which gives them a perfect texture and smoky flavor.
+Crispy noodles are then tossed with sweet, spicy, and tangy sauces and fresh, crunchy veggies.

 Here are some more noodle recipes that you might like